 Pay-per-click (PPC)

 Open Google and search for anything.
 The first result is usually a sponsored link with a little box that says “Ad”; that’s PPC.
-In short, you create an ad and every time this ad is clicked; you have to pay a fee.
-The fee varies on how popular the keywords you choose are; the more popular, the more expensive it is per click.
+In short, you create an ad and every time this ad is clicked, you must pay a fee.
+The fee varies on your chosen keywords; the more popular, the more expensive per click.
 Also, you can decide whether your AD goes local or international.

 It’s important to know that PPC campaigns are no guarantee to increase sales or profit.
 If your ad costs $5 per click and you get 100 clicks per day but only increase in profit by $200, your ad costs more than the benefit.
 Yes, exposure is a long-term game, but long-term expenditure without a return on cost is just bad business.
 However, you can pause anytime you want and never pay more than the budget cap you set.

-You can create clickbait with such techniques, but it really isn’t advisable.
+You can create clickbait with such techniques, but it isn’t advisable.
 Google ranks the quality of your ads according to their relevance to user queries.
-The more quality, the better Google treats you in terms of lower click rates and, thus, higher revenue.
+The more quality, the better Google treats you with lower click rates and, thus, higher revenue.

 AdWords Dynamic Keyword Insertion